awnumar/spacetime.dev/_posts/2019-05-02-to-slice-or-not-to-slice.md

 copy(bufarray[:], bufslice)
 ```

 "What if I don't want to make a copy?", I hear you ask.
-You could be handling sensitive data or maybe you're just optimizing the shit out of everything.
+You could be handling sensitive data or maybe you're just optimizing the shit out of something.
 In any case we can grab a pointer and do it ourselves:

 ```go
 bufarrayptr := (*[32]byte)(unsafe.Pointer(&buf[0])) // *[32]byte (same memory region)